absentees/absentees-co/_content/posts/experiment/creating-tools-for-are-na.md

 I use are.na as a bit of a bookmarking, collection tool.
 Constantly adding URLs and screenshots to a growing list of categories.

-[are.na cli tools](https://github.com/absentees/arena-cli-tools) is something i built to cater to some of my workflows.
+[are.na cli tools ↗](https://github.com/absentees/arena-cli-tools) is something i built to cater to some of my workflows.

 Uses:
 * xo